waigo/waigo/docs/introduction/MiddlewarePrimer.md

 Notice the simpler middleware function signatures.
 In Koa each middleware function's calling context is set dynamically at runtime.
 The [context](http://koajs.com/#context) internally has references to the active `request` and `response` objects.

 The `next` callback is still used.
-However, because it is also a generator function it is `yield`-ed.
-This allows for an interesting emergent property - a Koa middleware function can pause execution, allow for other middleware further down the chain has execute, and then resume executing at a later point.
+However, because it is also a generator function it is `yield`-ed in order to be executed.
+This allows for an interesting emergent property - a Koa middleware function can pause execution, allow for other middleware further down the chain to execute, and then resume executing at a later point.

 We see this most clearly with the error handling middleware, which is now the first in the chain: